 Transfer the pieces in a food processor and process until completely blended.

-Add in the eggs, vanilla and spices, and blend well.
+Add in the eggs, honey, vanilla and spices, and blend well.

 Lastly, add in the flour, process again and when the when the batter is smooth, add in the baking soda and cream of tartar.